SunshineBH/.github/profile/README.md

 ## Contributing

-We welcome contributions from the community!
-If you are interested in contributing to our projects, please follow these steps:
+Development of code at Sunshine is managed by the Data Engineering team, but we welcome anyone who is interested to learn with us!
+For developers, please follow these steps:

 1. **Fork the Repository**: Click the "Fork" button on the repository you want to contribute to.
 2. **Clone the Repository**: Clone the forked repository to your local machine using `git clone <repository-url>`.